Skip to content

 Create SSH Key

-1. Navigate to Compute and then click on Instances and then click on SSH Key Pairs
+1. In OpenCloud, click on Compute and then click on Instances and then click on SSH Key Pairs

 2. Click on Create a SSH Key Pair